kochtaik/pizza-delivery-2/REDME_INT.md

   ]
 })

+Example:

+db.createUser({
+  user: "kostya",
+  pwd: "password123",
+  roles: [
+    { role: "readWrite", db: "products" }
+  ]
+})

-Keep in mind that <your_name> and <your_password> should match the credentials in the connection string.
+Keep in mind that <your_name> and <your_password> should match the credentials in the connection string:

+mongodb://kostya:password123@products_db:27017/products?authSource=admin